khuaulme/MovieSearchApp/Tutorial-Let's Build a Movie Search Engine.md

-# Let's Build a Movie Search Engine Using Full Text Search Indexes in Minutes!
+# Let's Build a Movie Search Engine Using Atlas Full Text Search in Minutes!

 Giving your users the ability to find exactly what they are looking for in your application is critical for a fantastic user experience.
 With MongoDB Atlas’s new Full-Text Search feature, we have made it easier than ever to integrate simple yet sophisticated search capabilities into your MongoDB applications.
 To demonstrate just how easy it is, let’s build a movie search engine - in only 10 minutes.